-The sense for sense translations will add words or change words in order to clarify.
-Now most of the time they are quite helpful.
+The sense-for-sense translations will add words or change words in order to clarify.
+Most of the time they are quite helpful.
 They especially are much easier to read than either the King James or New King James.
-Now that three sense for sense translations that I gave you added: last forever, remain, last on.
+The three sense-for-sense translations that I gave you added "last forever," "remain," and "last on."
 All three are in the same spirit and are helpful if one understands what preceded them and why the translators chose to use those terms.

 Understanding a critical problem in the Corinthian congregation at the time that Paul wrote this is helpful.
 What motivated the problem?
 What motivated Paul write these verses?
 When we understand what he said, it makes very good sense.

-I Corinthians 11:27 Therefore whoever eats this bread,[what bread?
-Well, the Passover] and drink this cup [the Passover wine] of the Lord, in an unworthy manner will be guilty of the body and blood of the Lord.
-[Paul was saying, “if you do this, you are guilty of putting Christ to death again.”]
-But let a man examine himself, and so let him eat of the bread, and drink of the cup.
-For he who eats and drinks in an unworthy manner, eats and drinks judgment to himself, not discerning the Lord's body [Not really grasping it, not really understanding it.
-And there is another thing that we can add.
-The word “body” is in fact referring to the church, not Christ’s literal body that was put to death, but the Lord’s body, the church.
-The person who is eating the Passover in an unworthy manner really does not understand what the Church is and the damage that is being done to it.
-It is like attacking it.].
-For this reason many are weak and sick among you, and many have died.
-[That is what it literally says: have died because they did not really grasped what the church is, and they took the Passover in an unworthy manner.]
+I Corinthians 11:30-34 For this reason many are weak and sick among you, and many have died.
+[That is what it literally says: have died because they did not really grasp what the church is, and they took the Passover in an unworthy manner.]
 For if we would judge ourselves, we would not be judged.
 [God would not have to because we would clean ourselves up in terms of repentance] But when we are judged, we are chastened by the Lord, that we may not be condemned with the world.
 [Now here comes a revelation.
 It is not as strong as I would like it to be, but that is the way it was written, and we have to accept it.]
 Wherefore, my brethren, when you come together to eat, wait for one another.
 And if anyone is hungry, let him eat at home; lest you come together for judgment.
 And the rest I will set in order when I come.

-Now where was the sin taking place?
-It is entirely possible that those people had a meal like Christ and the disciples did before they actually took the Passover that night that he was crucified and that they just continued the practice of eating a meal.
+Where was the sin taking place?
+It is entirely possible that those people had a meal like Christ and the disciples did before they actually took the Passover that night that He was crucified and that they just continued the practice of eating a meal.